FEUP-ESOF-2020-21/open-cx-t2g6-fbs/docs/development-Report.md

 #### Value and effort
-Value: [ Must have / Should have / Could have / Will not have ]
+Value: Must have

-Effort: XS / S / M / L / XL
+Effort: L

 ### - User story #04:
 As a user, I want to be able to see upcoming lectures (w/ filters) and choose one to attend.